wp-plugins/weblumia-slider/readme.txt

 == Installation ==

 1. Via WordPress Admin > Plugins > Add New, Upload the lumia_slider.zip file
-1. Alternately, via FTP, upload lumia_slider directory to the /wp-content/plugins/ directory
+2. Alternately, via FTP, upload lumia_slider directory to the /wp-content/plugins/ directory
-1. Activate the 'Lumia Slider' plugin after uploading or through WordPress Admin > Plugins
+3. Activate the 'Lumia Slider' plugin after uploading or through WordPress Admin > Plugins

 Usage

 1. Add and manage the slider through the 'Lumia Slider' menu in the WordPress admin area
-1. To display Lumia Slider in the sidebar, go to 'Widgets' menu and drag the 'Lumia Slider ' into the desired widget area
+2. To display Lumia Slider in the sidebar, go to 'Widgets' menu and drag the 'WebLumia Slider ' into the desired widget area
-1. Configure the 'Lumia Slider' to select quotes and display as needed
+3. Configure the 'Lumia Slider' to select quotes and display as needed
-1. Use the [lumiaslider id="{slider_id}"] shortcodes to display slider on a page or in a post
+4. Use the [lumiaslider id="{slider_id}"] shortcodes to display slider on a page or in a post
-1. Read FAQ 1 for show_lumiaslider() theme functions usage
+5. Read FAQ 1 for show_lumiaslider() theme functions usage

 == Frequently asked questions ==